 Mafer Hernández (b.
 1995) is a Guatemalan artist based in Antigua Guatemala.
 She creates visual experiences on color, light, space and movement using photography, installations, books, natural dyes, botanical pigments, and sculptural elements.

-She holds a BFA in photography and printmaking by the San Francisco Art Institute.
+Mafer holds a BFA in photography and printmaking from the San Francisco Art Institute (2018).
 Her work has been presented at La Fototeca and Mesón Panza Verde in Guatemala, and Root Division and Arion Press in San Francisco, California.
 Her work is included in the de Young Museum Collection and the Latin American Collection of the Stanford University Libraries.